 The Established Program to Stimulate Competitive Research, or EPSCoR, establishes partnerships with government, higher education, and industry that are designed to effect lasting improvements in a state’s or region’s research infrastructure, R&D capacity and hence, its national R&D competitiveness.

 The goal of Delaware’s NASA EPSCoR program is to provide seed funding to develop academic research enterprises directed toward long-term, nationally-competitive capabilities in areas of science and technology related to NASA’s broad interests, including space, aeronautics, astrophysics, and engineering.
 These capabilities are also meant to contribute to Delaware’s economic viability.

-NASA EPSCoR CAN Rapid Response Research (R3) Announcement: Request for Proposals
+Coming Soon!
+NASA EPSCoR CAN Rapid Response Research (R3) Announcement

-For additional details, please see the full solicitation.
-Proposals must address one of the specific NASA Research Focus Areas; the list begins on p.
-21.
+Proposals must address one of the specific NASA Research Topic Areas.

 NASA EPSCoR Stimuli Publication

 NASA EPSCoR Stimuli is a summary collection of college and university basic research and technology development reports impacting NASA’s earth science, aviation, and human and robotic deep space exploration programs.
 This document addresses research which is relevant to NASA’s mission, and currently administered by the agency’s Established Program to Stimulate Competitive Research.

 2023-2024 Delaware NASA EPSCoR RID Seed Grant Program Announcement